Internet outages hit Australian lenders, central bank

 Virgin Australia, the country’s No. 2 airline, said on Twitter it was experiencing a system outage.

-Websites of major U.S. airlines, American Airlines (AAL.O), Southwest Airlines (LUV.N), United Airlines
+Websites of major U.S. airlines, American Airlines, Southwest Airlines, United Airlines <UAL.O. and Delta Air Lines, also experienced disruptions early on Thursday, according to outage monitoring website Downdetector.

 It was not immediately clear if the outages in Australia and the United States were linked.